odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

 Once the *PO* is validated (1), a pending receipt is created.
 When the products are received, validate the receipt (2), with the actual quantity received.
-Then Odoo automatically created several inventory
-moves:
+As a result, Odoo does the following things for you:

-- Consume the components at the subcontractor’s location, based on the *BoM* (3);
+- Consumes the respective components at the subcontractor’s location, based on the *BoM* and your input (3);

-- Produce finished goods at the subcontractor’s location (4);
+- Produces the finished goods at the subcontractor’s location (4);

-- Move products from the subcontractor’s location to YourCompany through the validated receipt (5).
+- Moves products from that subcontractor’s location to YourCompany via the validated receipt (5).

-Of course, Odoo does all the transactions for you, automatically.
-Simply control the vendor bill with the usual matching process with the purchase order.

 .. note::
       The *PO* is optional.
 If you create a receipt manually, with the right subcontractor, Odoo still performs all the moves.
-Useful if the subcontractor does not bill a fixed price per item, but rather the time and materials used.
+This can be useful if the subcontractor does not bill a fixed price per item, but rather the time and materials used.

 Inventory Valuation